davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   * :guilabel:`Prefix with repo`: ``/Users/apple/gitinspect-repo``.
   * :guilabel:`No prefix or postfix`: ``/Users/apple/gitinspect`` (default).

-  Note that the output file is not place inside of the repository, but in its parent folder.
+  Note that the output file is not placed inside of the repository, but in its parent folder.